All you need is white spirit vinegar and bicarbonate of soda for a spotless and healthy home.

 To make vinegar go further, you may dilute it with water, but not less than 50:50 ratio.

 Add one cup of vinegar to every 2 litres of water in a bucket and mop floors as usual.
 For more persistent floor stains, don’t use vinegar.
-Rather add a splash of eco-friendly soap into the water to wash away grease and dirt (i.e. castile liquid or similar).
+Rather add a splash of eco-friendly soap into the water to wash away grease and dirt (i.e. Castile liquid soap or similar).

 Clean your fridge with a 50:50 water and vinegar solution.
 You can also use bicarbonate of soda to eliminate odours in your fridge.
-To do this, fill a cup (or more) of bicarbonate of soda and leave the filled cup in the refrigerator.
+To do this, fill a cup (or more) with bicarbonate of soda and leave the filled cup in the refrigerator.
 It will absorb odours.
 Replace this bicarb every month or so.

-Wet cups, sprinkle bicarb into them and scrub them with a little elbow grease to return them to their former glistening glory.
+Wet the mug and sprinkle bicarb into it.
+Then scrub with a little elbow grease to return the mug to its former glistening glory.
 Ditch the bleach!

 Remove your children’s artistic crayon doodles from walls by applying a dab of bicarb to a damp cloth and scrub clean.
 The crayon/ scuff marks should come off instantly without removing paint.
 But I would be careful of the finish of your wall, and don’t scrub too hard.

 All these little tricks are simple enough, right?
 Give them a try and let me know how it works for you.
 One thing is for sure though, if you have a septic tank, it will be much happier when you make this switch.

 Estimated shelf life: Indefinite (both white vinegar and bicarbonate of soda, but I’d recommend using them within two years).